danielklloglu/My-Projects/docs/README.md

 **Client**: Trees That Feed Foundation <br>
 Product: [_Aeroflect_](./aeroflect.md) <br>
-  • Led a four-member team
-  • Improved the drying time of a Hybrid Solar Dryer used in fruit farms in over 20 countries
+  • Improved drying time of the Trees That Feed Foundation's Hybrid Solar Dryer by 15% used in affiliated fruit farms in over 14 countries <br>
-  • Achieved more uniform drying
+  • Performed user requirements research with bread fruit farmers to facilitate product advancements for global application; led in depth interviews with existing clients and performed market analysis of similar products
 <br>

 ## 📊 Projects

 **Head Content Manager and Outreach Coordinator** @ [The Loop Network](https://www.linkedin.com/company/the-loop-net-work/) [Instagram](https://www.instagram.com/thealtrockloop/?hl=en/) <br>
 _(September 2020 - October 2022)_ <br>
-  • An entertainment media network focused on arts & music. <br>
   • Co-built an entertainment media network focused on arts & music <br>
-  • Managed a team of content creators and writers to create engaging and effective content <br>
+  • Oversaw and contributed to publication of 100+ articles, 3000+ posts and gained 40K+ followers <br>
-  • Experimented with monetization strategies and ways of reaching new audiences/customers <br>
+  • Streamlined content publishing process to increase weekly content output of each writer from 4 to 6 <br>
+  • Developed a more flexible monetization strategy to increase average revenue per account by 17% and customer retention by 11% <br>
   • Used Adobe Illustrator, Photoshop, and Figma to create content <br>
-  • Increased audience reach by 250% <br>

 **Radio Host** @ [89.3 WNUR-FM](https://wnur.northwestern.edu/) <br>
 _(September 2022 - Present)_ <br>
-  - Directed weekly rock radio shows
-  - Gave exposure to underground artists of the greater Chicago area
+  • Directed weekly rock radio shows with a focus on underground artists of greater Chicago area <br>
+  • Operated and set up broadcasting equipment such as transmitters, mixing boards, and microphones to produce highquality, balanced audio content for live shows